magnustviberg/ARCampaignIOS/README.md

 ## Install the SDK

-Go to the ARCampaign Console  [ARCampaign](https://ar.purpl.dev) and create a project.
+Go to the [ARCampaign Console](https://ar.purpl.dev) and create a project.
-Download and drag the ARCampaignInfo.plist file into your XCode project.

 ### Prerequisites